 RELENTLESSLY CRITICAL — of yourself and others

 You have a constant and intrusive internal narrative that’s critical of yourself, of others, and of the world in general.
 You pick yourself apart, you think you’re a failure, your thighs are huge, you think your boss is a moron, your partner’s the most irritating person in the world, and life sucks ass.
 These negative thoughts feel like a tape constantly playing in your brain and you can’t turn off, total SIGN.

 You constantly doubt whether or not you’re smart enough for your job, whether you’re in the right relationship, or if you’re even capable of being in one at all.
 You doubt what you’re doing with your life and if you’re even a normal adult.
 This constant self-doubt could be situational, but it feels like you can’t move past it- SIGN.

 VERY LOW ENERGY

-If it feels like getting through each day is like walking up the Grand Canyon with a whale strapped to your back.
+If it feels like getting through each day is like walking up the Grand Canyon with a sumo wrestler strapped to your back.
 You feel like you barely have the physical, emotional, and mental capacity to handle your life anymore.
 You feel like you have no energy AT ALL- SIGN.